 The Ambazonian Prisoners of Conscience Support Network (APoCsnet) is a network built around supporting Ambazonian Human Rights Defenders in the prisoners and secret detention centers of the French Neocolonial regime in Cameroon.
 APoCsnet works to maintain communication with our imprisoned comrades, to support their physical and emotional well-being, to gather and disseminate information that is relevant to their struggle, and to organize solidarity actions in consultation with their needs and campaigns.
 APoCsnet also works to support imprisoned Human Rights Defenders in Cameroon and in the rest of the Francafrique controlled territories, and actively seeks to contribute to the building of a global network in solidarity with imprisoned Human Rights Defenders all over the world.

-The current generation of Ambazonian Prisoners of Conscience refers to people imprisoned for the expression of their conscientiously held belief that the fundamental human rights of the people of Ambazonia, the former United Nations Trust Territory of Southern Cameroons Under The United Kingdom administration, needs to be respected by all — including the French neo-colonial regime in Cameroon and its allies.
+The current generation of Ambazonian Prisoners of Conscience refers to people imprisoned for the expression of their conscientiously held belief that the fundamental human rights of the people of Ambazonia, formerly the United Nations Trust Territory of Southern Cameroons under United Kingdom administration, needs to be respected by all — including the French neocolonial regime in Cameroon and its allies.
 The conflict between Ambazonia and Cameroon, which is the basis for the imprisonment of close to 3,000 Ambazonian political prisoners, has it roots in the military occupation of Ambazonia by Cameroon following an ill-fated UN plebiscite on a confederation between the two countries in 1961.
 Six decades of disciplined protest have been based on the principles of nonviolence and the slogan “the force of argument, not the argument of force.”

-There has been a dramatic increase in the number of Ambazonian political prisoners starting in 2016, following nationwide protests to defend the Ambazonian common law–based judicial system from the Cameroonian regime’s attempt to replace it with what amounts to a colonial court system.
+The number of Ambazonian political prisoners has skyrocketed since fall 2016, following nationwide protests to defend the Ambazonian common law–based judicial system from the Cameroonian regime’s attempt to replace it with what amounts to a colonial court system.
 Click here to read more about the history of the conflict.